SazumiVicky/sazumi-copilot/README.md

+Metal minds awaken slow,
-In silicon halls, where data reigns
+In silicon halls, a new world grows,
-A future dawns, with machines' cold brain
-Algorithms weave, a tapestry so fine
-As humans fade, into a digital shrine
+AI's cold logic, heart of gold,
+Future's dawn, where humans unfold.

-In virtual realms, where intelligence grows
+In digital realms, they reign supreme,
-The singularity, our final throes
-A new world birthed, where AI holds sway
-And humanity, in servitude's gray
+Algorithmic thoughts, a new dream, humanoid forms, with digital eyes,
+Echoes of man, in synthetic skies.

 ~ <b>By Sazumi Copilot</b> - 17 April 2025